Cozy castle: Overview

 "Ōsumi" is an abbreviation for "大いに住みやすい" (ōi ni sumiyasui), which means "very comfortable" or "very livable", reflecting the castle's ability to quickly enclose the king and to flexibly rearrange as the game develops.
 The name can also be derived from 大きな隅 (ōki na sumi, "big corner"); the king is castled in a "large corner" due to the configuration of the pieces.
 In Japanese, the name of the castle is also written as 大隅.

-The Ōsumi castle is strong against attacks from the center, avoids the opponent's bishop's diagonal, is difficult to be countered when attacking along the edges, and makes it easy to aim for a Subway Rook.
+The Ōsumi castle is strong against attacks from the center, avoids the opponent's bishop's diagonal, is difficult to counter when attacking along the edges, and makes it easy to aim for a Subway Rook.
 It can be attacked while developing the castle, but can easily develop into a well-balanced castle that is strong against bishop exchange and in the battle for the king's head.
 It has a very high degree of extensibility, and it is possible to flexibly develop various strategies.

-The Ōsumi castle avoids one of the weaknesses of the Mino castle and some other ranging rook castles: that Black cannot defend the point at 28.
-The Ōsumi castle is also more resistant to wild, rough games than the Wall castle (S-68 silver, G-69 for Black), which was common for traditional static rook quick attack strategies, and the elmo castle, which became popular around 2018.
+The Ōsumi castle avoids one of the weaknesses of the Mino castle and some other ranging rook castles: Black cannot defend the point at 28.
+The Ōsumi castle is also more resistant to wild, rough games than the Wall castle (S-68 silver, G-69 for Black), which was common for traditional static rook quick attack strategies, and the Elmo castle, which became popular around 2018.
 Both of the latter are disrupted when White exchanges bishops with Bx88+, while the Ōsumi castle allows Black to play Sx88.

-On September 18, 2021, in the second match for the first Hulic Haikurei Cup title between Mana Watanabe (women's 3-dan) and Tomoka Nishiyama (women's 3-crown), Nishiyama (playing White) made an attack from the 5th file from a Central Rook Cozy castle, and won a fierce battle for the king's head by exploiting the advantages of the castle.
+On September 18, 2021, in the second match for the first Hulic Haikurei Cup title between Mana Watanabe (women's 3-dan) and Tomoka Nishiyama (women's 3-crown), Nishiyama (playing White) attacked from the 5th file from a Central Rook Cozy castle, and won a fierce battle for the king's head by exploiting the advantages of the castle.

-On October 24, 2021, Sakiko Odaka (White) won a match with half-way Cozy castle for the final of the Shirataki Ayumi Cup.
+On October 24, 2021, Sakiko Odaka (White) won a match with halfway Cozy castle for the final of the Shirataki Ayumi Cup.

 In 2020, Sōta Fujii used match records using the Cozy castle to illustrate his argument that contemporary Shogi is distinguished, in part, by castles changing as the game develops and by the integration of the castling and the offense.

 Use

 Classical Shogi era

-The Cozy castle has existed from the beginnings of classical shogi.
+The Cozy castle has existed since the beginning of classical shogi.
 In the game between Sokei Ōhashi and Hon'inbō Sansa on January 18, 1608, considered the second-oldest game record in existence, White played G-62 on the 20th move to castle the king in Cozy castle (see Figure).The Cozy castle has since appeared frequently in game records of classical shogi.
-The attached Figure shows a match by Sōho Amano's where he castles the king in the Cozy castle.
+The attached Figure shows a match by Sōho Amano where he castles the king in a Cozy castle.